Montague, Massachusetts

 Montague is a town in Franklin County, Massachusetts, United States.
 The population was 8,580 at the 2020 census.
 It is part of the Springfield, Massachusetts metropolitan statistical area.

-The villages of Montague Center, Montague City, Lake Pleasant, Millers Falls, and Turners Falls are located in the town of Montague; Turners Falls, comprising over half the population of the town and its main business district, is sometimes used as a metonym for the entire town of Montague.
+The villages of Montague Center, Montague City, Lake Pleasant, Millers Falls (which it shares with Erving), and Turners Falls are located in the town of Montague; Turners Falls, comprising over half the population of the town and its main business district, is sometimes used as a metonym for the entire town of Montague.

 History

 Originally inhabited by the Pocomtuc tribe, the area was known as Peskeompskut.
 Montague was first settled by Europeans in 1715 and was incorporated in 1754.
 The town has five villages within it: Montague Center, Montague City, Turners Falls, Millers Falls, and Lake Pleasant.
 Montague Center was the original European settlement and was originally a part of the town of Sunderland.
 Lake Pleasant was a prominent spiritualist campground.
-Turners Falls was a planned mill community (similar to but less successful than that at Lowell, Massachusetts) that developed when the canal was converted to use for power production rather than transportation in the mid 19th century.
+Turners Falls was a planned mill community (similar to but less successful than that at Lowell, Massachusetts) that developed when the canal was converted to use for power production rather than transportation in the mid-19th century.
 Between 1974 and 1980, the Montague Nuclear Power Plant was proposed for construction in the town.
 In October 2010, the village of Turners Falls hosted the 1st annual Franklin County Pumpkinfest, now known as The Great Falls Festival.

 Musician Tiny Tim suffered a heart attack on stage on September 28, 1996, at what was then the Montague Grange Hall; his health never recovered and he died on November 30, 1996, in Minnesota.